Master’s Degree in Family Therapy

 215-503-9847

-*The Marriage and Family Therapy Program at Thomas Jefferson University, in partnership with Council for Relationships, is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), 112 South Alfred Street, Alexandria, Virginia 22314, (703) 838-9808, coa@aamft.org
+*The Marriage and Family Therapy Program at Thomas Jefferson University is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), 112 South Alfred Street, Alexandria, Virginia 22314, (703) 838-9808, coa@aamft.org